facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 Each item of `rows` list is an object with the following attributes:

+- `id` - Unique HTML id of the row, in case we need to refer to it from custom handlers code (String, Optional)
+- `classes` = Custom classes that you can use to restyle element or refer to it from custom handlers code (String, Optional)
 - `fields` - **List of fields** that will be lined up into one horizontal line

 ---